 It is the state's policy to reasonably accommodate qualified individuals with physical or mental disabilities in the accomplishment of their employment responsibilities unless the accommodation would impose an undue hardship.
 The Minnesota Higher Education Services Office is committed to the fair and equal employment of individuals with disabilities, and understands reasonable accommodation is often a key factor in the employment and retention of individuals with disabilities.
-The Director of Human Resources and Agency Services, Mary Lou Dresbach, [ADA Coordinator/AAO] and the MHESO Personnel Officer, Janice Cheetham, are responsible for ADA compliance.
+The Director of Human Resources and Agency Services, Mary Lou Dresbach, [ADA Coordinator/AAO] and the MHESO Human Resources staff, Lynne Richard, are responsible for ADA compliance.